-We are pleased to offer you a brief summary of the candidates for nominations for the next term of office as outlined in Online, Issue 2.
+We are pleased to offer you a brief summary of the candidates for nominations for the next term of office.

 Here are our candidates offering to volunteer for PINNT for a further 12 months, subject to the completion of the formal nomination process.
-Please read page 9 of Online, Issue 2, complete and return the form on page 10.
+Please ensure you complete the survey monkey form by 1st October 2022

 Due to pseudo obstruction/intestinal failure, I am fed intravenously (HPN), I’m a bit of an old timer now!
 Prior to starting parenteral nutrition, I experienced the rollercoaster ride of being misdiagnosed, misunderstood and feeling very isolated; thankfully things have changed and improved enormously for me now.
 Despite the routine of a complex medical procedure and treatment, I admit life isn’t so bad now.